OPEN MONDAY – FRIDAY 5:00pm to 9:00PM

 Our dedicated team is here to provide urgent, high-quality care for your pets—because they’re family and deserve immediate attention when it matters most!

 One of the most common health concerns in rabbits is dental disease.
-A rabbit’s teeth grow continuously throughout their life, and if the teeth become misaligned or overgrown, it can cause pain, difficulty eating, and serious infections.
+A rabbit’s teeth grow continuously throughout their life, and if they become misaligned or overgrown, it can cause pain, difficulty eating, and serious infections.
 Regular dental exams allow us to check tooth alignment and trim overgrown teeth before complications develop.

 Rabbits have a sensitive digestive system that requires a high-fiber diet to function properly.
 GI stasis, a condition where the digestive system slows or stops, is one of the most common emergencies we see in rabbits.
 If your rabbit has not eaten in 12 hours or longer, they should be seen by a veterinarian right away.